 - Withdrawing from or avoiding social situations where hearing is difficult

-We have also provided a self-assessment questionnaire here, so that you can objectively assess whether hearing loss is having an impact on your life.
+We have also provided an online hearing test, so that you can objectively assess whether hearing loss is having an impact on your life.